Symptomatic treatment: Uses

 When the etiology (the cause, set of causes, or manner of causation of a disease or condition) for the disease is known, then specific treatment may be instituted, but it is generally associated with symptomatic treatment, as well.
+When the etiology is unknown, then symptomatic treatment may be the only realistic option.
+Symptomatic treatments are often used to manage side effects, such as drug withdrawal syndromes.

 Symptomatic treatment is not always recommended, and in fact, it may be dangerous, because it may mask the presence of an underlying etiology which will then be forgotten or treated with great delay.
 Examples: